raul-izquierdo/english/sources/vocabulary/Doing Things/Moving.md

     = near
     = close to (más cerca)

-cercano (que estaba cerca) = nearby
+cercano (que estaba cerca)
+    = nearby
+    = near <place>
+        - Near parece que requiere un lugar al que está cerca.
+Para decir _cerca_ sin más, mejor _nearby_.
     ?
+Hay una tienda cerca: `There's a shop nearby`
-Fuimos un restaurante cercano : `We went to a nearby restaurant`
+    ?
+Hay una tienda cerca de la estación: `There's a shop near the station` ?
+Fuimos a un restaurante cercano: `We went to a nearby restaurant`

+a poca distancia a pie
+    = within walking distance [of place] (f)
+    = in a short walk away (oral)
+    ?
+El hotel está a poca distancia a pie de la playa : `The hotel is within walking distance of the beach` ?
+El supermercado está a poca distancia a pie : `The supermarket is within walking distance` ?
+El hotel está a un corto paseo de la playa : `The hotel is a short walk away from the beach` ?
+El supermercado está a un corto paseo : `The supermarket is a short walk away`

+a <x minutos> en coche
+    = It's a <x-minute> drive
+    ?
+Soto está a 25 minutos en coche de aquí : `Soto is a 25-minute drive from here`